StefanStolz/ShadowWriter/README.md

 public partial record WithBuilder(int Number);
 ```

-The generator will create a corresponding builder class (e.g., `WithBuilderBuilder`) with fluent setter methods for each parameter.
+The generator will create a corresponding builder class (e.g., `WithBuilder.Builder`) with mutable Properties for each Parameter.

 #### Examples